mitric-lab/programming_theochem/src/psets/pset_00.md

 this problem by using real spherical harmonics.
 These are, however, not eigenfunctions of the Schrödinger equation.
 The complex functions can be plotted without loss of information.
-A common practice is to plot the magnitude as usual and use colors to indicate the phase.
+A common practice is to plot the magnitude as usual and use colours to indicate the phase.

-**Write a program to plot complex spherical harmonics with phases indicated by colors.
+**Write a program to plot complex spherical harmonics with phases indicated by colours.
 Choose an appropriate [colormap](https://matplotlib.org/stable/tutorials/colors/colormaps.html).**

 *Hint: the functions `abs` and `angle` from NumPy could be helpful.*